electionmecca/scrapy/README.md

 #  A Few Scrapy Projects

-## The Beginnings of Some Dec Scraping
 This is my collection of web scraping projects, right now entirely through the Scrapy framework.
-All of these projects are from others, to be joined by additional projects of my own soon.
+At the moment, each of these scrapers is thanks to the work of others.